 All that said acquiring an immediate relative visa is still not a walk in the park.
 The United States immigration process is complex and will require the guidance of an attorney experienced with the country’s immigration laws.

-Call The Gonzalez Law Group, PLLC at (832) 530-4070 to schedule a free consultation.
+Call The Gonzalez Law Group at (832) 530 4070 to schedule a free consultation.
 We will listen to your story and help you formulate a plan to achieve your immigration goals.
-The Gonzalez Law Group, PLLC assist clients with immigration issues in communities across Harris County including Houston, Friendswood, Deer Park, League City and many others.
+Our firm assists clients with immigration issues in communities across Harris County including Houston, Friendswood, Deer Park, League City and many others.

 - Types of Immediate Relative Visas